btc/usd

 contract Whatsup {

-We create a smart contract named “Whatsup”.
+We create an intelligent contract named “Whatsup.”

 string public message;

-We make a variable and set a name as “message”
+We make a variable and set a name as “message.”

-The type of variable is a “string”.
+The type of variable is a “string.”
 It’s just a piece of text.
 It’s not an integer, comparison, address (Ethereum address is a type at Solidity), array, or bool (“true” or “false”).

 function Whatsup (string firstMessage) public {